Lawrence Cherono wins Boston Marathon in third-closest finish ever

 “It was something amazing,” Cherono said of the closest finish since Elijah Lagat beat Gezahegne Abera in the same time in 2000.
 “It was not easy.”

-Ethiopian Worknesh Degefa won the women’s race, leading alone the last 22 miles and prevailing by 44 seconds over 2017 Boston champ Edna Kiplagat of Kenya.
+Ethiopian Worknesh Degefa won the women’s race in contrastingly convincing fashion, leading alone the last 22 miles and prevailing by 44 seconds over 2017 Boston champ Edna Kiplagat of Kenya.
 Americans Jordan Hasay and 2018 Boston winner Des Linden were third and fifth, respectively.

 “I knew today was going to be a big task to defend,” Linden said on NBCSN.
 “I had a blast.”